-As an example to demonstrate the smart maintenance concept, let's assume that a rig partly fails (defective GPU) in an MMU.
+As an example to demonstrate the smart maintenance concept, let's assume that a rig partly fails (defective GPU) in an MINING INFRASTRUCTURE.
 As described in the previous chapter, the number of failed GPUs needs to be above a location-specific threshold for the UMC to classify the failure as "MEDIUM" priority.
 In this example, the handling type will fall into maintenance.
-In maintenance mode, the UMC will automatically trigger messages to supporters next to MMU's location.
+In maintenance mode, the UMC will automatically trigger messages to supporters next to MINING INFRASTRUCTURE's location.
 These supporters are partners onboarded by Zelos.
 They can be external individuals, agencies or internal support staff.

 Figure 19.
 UMC Maintenance process.
-From MMU failure to solution.
+From MINING INFRASTRUCTURE failure to solution.

 Depending on which components failed, the UMC will automatically trigger production and shipping of these components to the support partner if the partner does not already have them in stock (normal scenario).
-For first MMU deployment scenarios, Zelos will deploy a sufficient number of MMUs in one location to warrant at least one dedicated supporter per location to test service routines and operations.
+For first MINING INFRASTRUCTURE deployment scenarios, Zelos will deploy a sufficient number of MINING INFRASTRUCTUREs in one location to warrant at least one dedicated supporter per location to test service routines and operations.

 Once the partner has received the components and starts maintenance, the UMC will generate a one-time pass for the ADS.
-This pass can be used by the employee only once been done.
+This pass can be used by the employee only once (and with time restrictions), to gain access to the MINING INFRASTRUCTURE.
+When the employee enters the code into the ADS, the UMC will shutdown the affected components if this has not already been done.
 Since the rigs have partly failed in our example, this shutdown is necessary.
-When the employee enters the MMU, the ASM will monitor the procedure.
+When the employee enters the MINING INFRASTRUCTURE, the ASM will monitor the procedure.
 The employee will change the affected GPUs (as indicated by red LEDs) and initialize them via mobile app or a responsive web interface to begin the status check.
 To standardize service operations, several components like GPUs and riser cards are always exchanged together (the defective component is identified at a later stage).
-If all components start without errors, the technician can leave the MMU.
+If all components start without errors, the technician can leave the MINING INFRASTRUCTURE.
 Otherwise, depending on the failure, other procedures will be initialized.
 The graphic below illustrates the flow of process.